-Empty space before and after three-dot ellipses, thus x . . . y.
+Empty space before and after three-dot ellipses, thus $x \dots y$.
 (Please do not use the ellipsis symbol!)
 Commas and periods within quotation marks, thus "abc," and "abc."

 Commas after the penultimate member of a series before the ultimate, thus a, b, and c.
+(The so-called "Oxford comma.")

-- 21. Along with the final, accepted version of your manuscript, please submit accurate name, address, and contact information as you would like it to appear in the contributor list. - 22.
-The editor reserves the right to edit for style, sense, accuracy, and completeness.
+21. Along with the final, accepted version of your manuscript, please submit accurate name, address, and contact information as you would like it to appear in the contributor list.

+22. The editor reserves the right to edit for style, sense, accuracy, and completeness.

-Last Updated March 4, 2023
+Last Updated July 31, 2023